cmg777/streamlit_esda101/README.md

-# Regional Development Indicators of Bolivia: Interactive Dashboard
+# Regional Development Indicators of Bolivia: An Interactive Dashboard

 ## 🧭 About this Application